cherrykosasih/livinHD/README.md

 After signing in, we have a main home page to handle scheduling.
 [Home page]
 1) Scheduling
-Timetable: google calendar is integrated into a student's timetable, in addition students can manually schedule task
+Timetable: calendar is integrated into a student's timetable, students can manually schedule task into the timetable
 Reminder: built in reminder inside app to notify student to next schedule to encourage engagement and attendance To do list: personal to do list for student

 [Find friend/study session page]
 2) Social interaction
 Find a friend and study session: dedicated page to connect students.
 Allow students to search and find new friends to socialize by using our previous customised questions to filter people with similar interests.
 Aside from finding friends, we can join or arrange a study session according to units or preferences.
-Chatting and video conference are built in to connect students and avoid the need of having communication through personal platform (whatsapp, etc).

 ## Future Implementation